 But dashboards aren’t a one-size-fits-all proposition.
 Even within a single organization there is typically a need for several dashboards.
 The HR department doesn’t need to see how many units are coming off the manufacturing floor any more than the manufacturing floor manager needs to know how many employees are using the new self-service payroll.
 When asking, “What should my dashboard contain?” there is no single answer; there is a process.

-If your organization doesn’t have a BI dashboard, or has one that needs tuning, contact us here, or at 410.685.5512, to see how we can help.
+If your organization doesn’t have a BI dashboard, or has one that needs tuning, contact us here or call 410.685.5512 for help.